ksw2000/Operating-Systems-NCHU/Notes/Chapter 10 Virtual memory.md

 3. MMU 發送 trap 給 OS (請求OS做Copy)
 4. OS 將該資料再複製一分

+Several version of UNIX provide a variation of `fork()` system call, `vfork()` (for virtual fork), that operates differently from `fork()` with copy-on-write.
+With `vfork()`, the parent process is suspended, and the child process uses the address space of the parent.
+Because `vfork()` does not use copy-on-write, if the child process changes any pages of the parent's address, the altered pages will be visible to the parent once it resumes.

 ## Page replacement

 How to do if physical memory is full?